Technology Adoption vs. Change

 Share your Experience

 Do you have a successful adoption story?
 Or perhaps one that was difficult but taught you a lot?
-Share your story in the comments below, or reach out to me on Twitter to continue the conversation.
+Share your story with us via Twitter to continue the conversation.